xuzmocode4-325/recipes-app-api/README.md

             *   `- POSTGRES_USER=devuser`: Sets the database user to `devuser`.
             *   `- POSTGRES_PASSWORD=changeme`: Sets the database password to `changeme`.
 *   **`volumes`**: This section defines the named volumes used by the services.
     *   **`dev-db-data`**: This is a named volume used by the `db` service to persist the database data.
 Docker manages the creation and storage of this volume.
+It is only used in development (hence the name `dev-db-data`), not production.
+    *  **`dev-static`**: This is a named volume used by the `app` service to manage the storage of static and media files during development.

 In summary, this `docker-compose.yml` file defines a multi-container application consisting of an application service (`app`) and a PostgreSQL database service (`db`).
 The application is configured to connect to the database using environment variables, and the database data is persisted using a named volume.
 The `DEV=true` argument suggests that this configuration is intended for a development environment[1][2].
 Using `docker-compose up`  will start the application and all of its services.